-Methodology: Figures are derived by summing the number of non-elderly individuals with ungrandfathered private health coverage, obtained from most recent Census Current Population Survey (CPS) Annual Social and Economic Supplement (ASEC), and the number of individuals newly enrolled in marketplace coverage during the most recent open enrollment period (OEP), obtained from CMS open enrollment data.
+Methodology: Figures are derived by summing the number of non-elderly individuals with ungrandfathered private health coverage, obtained from the most recent Census Current Population Survey (CPS) Annual Social and Economic Supplement (ASEC), and the number of individuals newly enrolled in marketplace coverage during the most recent open enrollment period, obtained from CMS open enrollment data.

-CPS data on private health insurance coverage are from 2016 and are the most recent data available.
-This analysis assumes that most individuals who reported private health coverage in 2016 continue to have similar private coverage in 2017.
-The number of individuals enrolled in ungrandfathered private health plans was estimated from CPS health insurance data, and is based on Kaiser Family Foundation findings that 83 percent with employer based coverage were in ungrandfathered plans that are required to cover recommended preventive services with zero cost sharing.
-This analysis assumes that the proportion of those in grandfathered plans with any private insurance is the same as those with employment based insurance.
+CPS data on private health insurance coverage are from 2017 and are the most recent data available.
+This analysis assumes that most individuals who reported private health coverage in 2017 continue to have similar private coverage in 2018.
+The number of individuals enrolled in ungrandfathered private health plans was estimated from CPS health insurance data.
+This estimate is also based on the Kaiser Family Foundation findings that 84 percent of individuals with employer-based coverage were in ungrandfathered plans that are required to cover recommended preventive services with zero cost sharing.
+This analysis assumes that the proportion of those in grandfathered plans with any private insurance is the same as those with employment-based insurance.

-New marketplace enrollment data from the 2017 OEP report were reported by age and gender for only 39 states.
+New marketplace enrollment data from the 2018 OEP report were reported by age and gender for only 39 states.
 Total newly enrolled marketplace figures and figures for men and women include persons over 65 years old, who make up equal to or less than 1% of total marketplace enrollment in most states.
-In eleven states (CA, CO, CT, DC, ID, MD, MA, MN, NY, RI, WA, VT) and the District of Columbia, where new enrollment by either age or gender was not reported, NWLC estimated the number of new marketplace enrollments for women, men, and children by multiplying the numbers of newly enrolled persons (reported for all 50 states and D.C.) for these states by their proportion of national new enrollment.
+In eleven states (CA, CO, CT, ID, MD, MA, MN, NY, RI, WA, VT) and the District of Columbia, where new enrollment by either age or gender was not reported, NWLC estimated the number of new marketplace enrollments for women, men, and children by multiplying the numbers of newly enrolled persons (reported for all 50 states and D.C.) for these states by their proportion of national new enrollment.
 For example, women make up 53 percent, children make up 11 percent, and elderly persons make up 1 percent of all new marketplace enrollments nationally.
 To estimate the new enrollment of adult, non-elderly women in New York, we multiplied the overall number of new marketplace enrollees by 11 percent to calculate the estimated number of children (6,566) and by 1 percent to calculate the estimated number of elderly (age 65 and older) persons (597) newly enrolled in marketplace plans.
 The estimates for children and elderly adults were subtracted from the total number of new enrollees, resulting in the total number of adult, non-elderly persons (52,532) ages 18 to 64.
 This estimate was then multiplied by 53 percent (the national percent of new female enrollees), resulting in the total number of adult, non-elderly women (27,842) newly enrolled in marketplace plans.